biorobaw/Multiscale-V2/README.md

 ## Running a full experiment

 To run a full experiment, all individuals in a configuration file have to be successfully executed.
-To run simulations in parallel, we provide bash scripts that submit Slurm batch jobs (see [Project Structure](#project-structure)).
+To run simulations in parallel, we provide bash scripts that submit [Slurm](https://slurm.schedmd.com/documentation.html) batch jobs (see [Project Structure](#project-structure)).
-The scripts are meant to be executed in Circe (USF's cluster of computers) and may require adapting if running in another system.
+The scripts are meant to be executed in [CIRCE](https://wiki.rc.usf.edu/index.php/CIRCE) (USF's cluster of computers) and may require adapting if running in another system.
 Bash scripts should be run sequentially after completing each batch job.

 To run an experiment execute the following code from the home folder: